twitocode/Tantalum/content/Notes/Religion/Religion Exam Review.md

 > - Parable Analysis
 > -

-- [ ] Here are the checkboxes from [[Religion Exam Review]], sorted by completion status (completed first) and then alphabetically within each group:

 - [x] **5 types of prayer,**
 - [x] **cardinal virtues,**
 - [x] **common good,**